ericsmith92/shopping-cart/README.md

 # Shopping Cart

-An application using React that will display a list of items that you can add to your cart, remove items from your cart, and assign products and rating from 1 - 5.
+An application using React that will display a list of items that you can add to your cart, remove items from your cart, and assign products a rating from 1 - 5.
 ## Installation

 Clone the repo and install the dependencies